 My business was forced to close during the storm.
 How can insurance help me?

 The cost of being forced to close adds up quickly when you consider lost inventory, lost sales and staff salaries.
 There aren’t any general guidelines to commercial insurance policies as they vary widely to reflect the unique characteristics of each business.
-Your BrokerLink broker can help determine what coverage you have in place and how much compensation you could receive.
+Your local BrokerLink branch can help determine what coverage you have in place and how much compensation you could receive.

 If your home or car was damaged or you were evacuated from your home, any insurance claims must be reported within one year and finalized within two years from the date of loss.
 Collect as much information as possible, including photographs of any damage.
 Contact your broker as soon as possible to get started on the process.
 We’ll explain what to expect, what documents you’ll need, and how to get the best possible outcome.